adegard/markdown-cv/index.md

 CEO & Sales Office Manager

-- I built ASE Soc Coop company, installing 2 offices (Saronno & Como), with 2 direct sales people hired for Customer meetings and the company were managing around 100 co-workers.The scope was the HR research and selection of people for Healthcare services.
+- I built ASE Soc Coop company, installing 2 offices (Saronno & Como), with two direct sales people hired for Customer meetings and HR.
+The company were managing around 100 co-workers.The scope was the HR research and selection of people for Healthcare services.
-- This activity allowed me to experience in managing multi-channel retail business, meanwhile focusing on digital transformation with Financial management and Team Leadership.
+- This activity allowed me to experience in managing a B2C retail business, meanwhile focusing on HR database platform, financial management and Team Leadership.

 `2010-2011`